geertmeersman/nexxtender/README.md

    git clone https://github.com/geertmeersman/nexxtender.git
    ```

-3. **Configure ESPHome:** Navigate to the `nexxtender` directory and configure your ESPHome project by editing the `nexxtender.yaml` file.
-Update the configuration settings according to your ESPHome device's specifications and BLE connection parameters.

-4. **Copy Secrets Template:** Navigate to the `config` folder and copy the `secrets_template.yaml` file to `secrets.yaml`.
+3. **Copy Secrets Template:** Navigate to the `config` folder and copy the `secrets_template.yaml` file to `secrets.yaml`.
 Fill in the actual values for your Wi-Fi credentials, ESPHome API key, Nexxtender MAC address, and passkey.

-5. **Compile Firmware:** Compile the ESPHome firmware with the configured Nexxtender client.
+4. **Compile Firmware:** Compile the ESPHome firmware with the configured Nexxtender client.
 Run the following command in the `nexxtender` directory:

    ```bash
    esphome nexxtender.yaml compile
    ```

-6. **Flash Firmware:** Flash the compiled firmware to your ESPHome device using the following command:
+5. **Flash Firmware:** Flash the compiled firmware to your ESPHome device using the following command:

    ```bash
    esphome nexxtender.yaml upload
    ```

-7. **Integrate with Home Assistant:** In your Home Assistant configuration, add the ESPHome device as a new integration.
+6. **Integrate with Home Assistant:** In your Home Assistant configuration, add the ESPHome device as a new integration.
 Follow the instructions provided by Home Assistant to discover and integrate the Nexxtender charger with your Home Assistant setup.

-8. **Monitor Logs:** Monitor the ESPHome device logs to ensure that the BLE client establishes a connection with the Powerdale Nexxtender EV Charger successfully.
+7. **Monitor Logs:** Monitor the ESPHome device logs to ensure that the BLE client establishes a connection with the Powerdale Nexxtender EV Charger successfully.

-9. **Test Functionality:** Test the functionality of the ESPHome BLE client by monitoring real-time data from the Nexxtender charger and controlling its operation remotely from your ESPHome device or through the Home Assistant interface.
+8. **Test Functionality:** Test the functionality of the ESPHome BLE client by monitoring real-time data from the Nexxtender charger and controlling its operation remotely from your ESPHome device or through the Home Assistant interface.

 For detailed documentation and examples, please refer to the [ESPHome BLE Client Documentation](https://github.com/geertmeersman/nexxtender/wiki).